ViscoReg: Neural Signed Distance Functions via Viscosity Solutions: Error Analysis

-\textit{Assumption 2:} Let $S = \{x_i\}_{i=1}^N$ be the input point cloud.
-We assume there exists $\beta>0$ such that the distribution of the point cloud samples satisfies the following quadrature error bound:
+\textit{Assumption 2:} The input point cloud is such that the discrete sum used to calculate the boundary and Eikonal loss is a sufficiently good approximation of the true continuous integral.
+Specifically, $\mathcal{P}_{\partial \Omega}=\{x_i\}_{i=1}^N$ satisfies the quadrature error bound:

-for $p=1,2$.
+for $p=1,2$, and $\beta> 0$.
 This assumption is quite general, essentially requiring that as $N\to \infty$, the sample $\ell^p$ norm converges to the true $L^p$ norm.
-In the case of uniform sampling, $\beta =1/3 $, while for Monte-Carlo random sampling \cite{mishra2023estimates}, $\beta =1/2$ for sufficiently smooth functions.
-However, since the point cloud data may be obtained through sensors, we consider the more general $\beta$ to account for irregularities in the sampling process.
+In the case of uniform sampling, $\beta$ takes the value $1/3 $.
+For Monte-Carlo random sampling, $\beta =1/2$ for sufficiently smooth functions \citep{mishra2023estimates}.
+Since the point cloud data may be obtained through sensors, we consider the more general $\beta$ to account for irregularities in the sampling process.
 Ignoring measurement errors, we consider the sampling process to be deterministic, while non-uniform.